andorsk/web5-tabata-timer/README.md

 - [x] Fix Inputs For Form
 - [x] Fix component size for steps on Play View
 - [x] Maskable Logo
+- [x] Multiple sessions for a single workout
 - [ ] Do not show updated records on activiy
 - [ ] Timer stops on sleep